JHR1986/johnhenryroche-ms2-visitjapan/README.md

 3. [Font Awesome](https://fontawesome.com/): Font Awesome was utilised in the index.html and experiences.html pages, as well as in the Footer, for aesthetic and UX purposes.
 I matched the icons with the activity or place (e.g. Kyoto represented by a temple icon as it is the historic capital) that they most closely represented.
 4. [Git](https://git-scm.com/): Git was used for version control throughout the project by utilizing the Gitpod terminal to Commit to git and Push to the GitHub repository.
 5. [GitHub](https://github.com/): GitHub was used to store the code for the project after being pushed from Gitpod.
-6. [FreeLogoDesign](https://www.freelogodesign.org/): MyFreeLogo was used to create the Visit Japan logo.
+6. [FreeLogoDesign](https://www.freelogodesign.org/): FreeLogoDesign was used to create the Visit Japan logo.
 7. [Favicon](https://en.wikipedia.org/wiki/Favicon): I used a Favicon image of the logo and added it to all three pages.
 8. [Google Maps API](https://developers.google.com/maps): The map included in the Experiences page is inputted with Google Maps through an API key.
 9. [EmailJS](https://www.emailjs.com/): I utilised EmailJS to send an email from Visit Japan when the form in the Enquiries page is completed.
 In respect of this project, I set up an email account (jhrdevelopment1@gmail.com), which sends the email from Visit Japan to the user.